-The composition agreement must be made in writing, and if it conforms with the relevant legislation, the court will grant approval by way of a ruling and declare the bankruptcy proceedings dismissed; however, if the debtor did not fulfil its payment obligation as stipulated in the composition agreement concluded in the bankruptcy proceedings, creditors have the right to request the court to declare the debtor insolvent, since the debtor did not fulfil its payment obligation agreement concluded in the composition agreement concluded in the composition as stipulated in the court to declare the debtor insolvent, since the debtor did not fulfil its payment obligation as stipulated in the composition agreement concluded in bankruptcy.
+The composition agreement must be made in writing, and if it conforms with the relevant legislation, the court will grant approval by way of a ruling and declare the bankruptcy proceedings dismissed.
+However, if the debtor did not fulfil its payment obligation as stipulated in the composition agreement concluded in the bankruptcy proceedings, creditors have the right to request the court to declare the debtor insolvent.